BekahHW/BekahHW.github.io/_posts/2026-03-31-hidden-ai-work.md

 2. establishing the shared context the task depends on.

 Those aren't the same kinds of work.
 The second is the alignment tax.
 Those are the extra cycles spent not on the work itself, but on establishing the shared reality required for the work.

+> Alignment tax comes from the distance between what you mean and how clearly you can express it in a form the model can act on.

+In practice, that means an AI task is rarely just:

+**user request → model response**

+More often, it looks like this:

+**intent → interpretation → output → correction → retry → verification → continuation**

+That extra loop is where a lot of AI workflow overhead lives.

 In my case, the model didn't recognize my file naming conventions.
 It didn't understand my visual references.
 It didn't know which assumptions were safe and which ones were going to cost me another three turns.
 I knew some of that.
 I didn't know some of it until the model guessed wrong and exposed the gap.
 That's the part I'm interested in here, because it helps me work more deliberately.